cook-jeremy/StarRatingAPI/README.md

     @ViewBuilder func makeBody(configuration: RatingStyleConfiguration<some BinaryFloatingPoint>) -> Body
 }
 ```
 This protocol compiles fine, however, it's impossible to create a type which conforms to this protocol.
 Associated type inference can only infer an opaque result type for a non-generic requirement, because the opaque type is parameterized by the function's own generic arguments.
 So we either need to type erase `RatingStyleConfiguration` over `Value`, or erase `some View` to `AnyView`.
+The simpler of the two options is to use `AnyView`.